 Can a reverse mortgage be taken to fund/settle the divorce payout?

 Yes.
 The spouse who wishes to remain in the property can apply for a reverse mortgage and use the available proceeds to pay the other spouse to complete the divorce settlement.
-To accomplish this, a written agreement must be filed with the court outlining the terms.
+A written agreement outlining the terms must be filed with the court to accomplish this.

 Q.